Examples Of Gas Dissolved In Liquid

 • P is the partial pressure of the gas above the liquid

-However, Henry's Law is an idealization and holds true only for dilute solutions and low pressures.
+That said, Henry's Law is an idealization and holds true only for dilute solutions and low pressures.
 At high pressures or concentrations, deviations from Henry's Law can be significant.
 More complex models are needed to accurately predict gas solubility under these conditions.
 These models often incorporate factors such as intermolecular interactions between gas and liquid molecules and the non-ideality of the gas phase.

 Applications of Gas Solubility